DerGuru/The-Resonant/Chapters/03-Part3-11-I_will_not_leave_him.md

 "Contingencies," Elyra said simply.
 "What-ifs.
 Making sure we're as ready as we can be."

 Milo nodded slowly, looking at the chalk patterns on the floor.
-"Escape routes?"

-"Among other things," Elyra confirmed.
+"Communication channels?"

+"And buffers," Elyra confirmed.
+"Shield configurations.
+Ways to establish contact while maintaining separation."

 "Good."
 Milo sat down, cross-legged on the mat.
-"Because I've been thinking about what happens if RP-0 doesn't respond to communication.
-If it tries to force coupling anyway."
+"Because I've been thinking about what happens if RP-0 tries to rush Jason and force coupling."

+"Exactly, what this is for."
+Elyra said.

-"We sever contact," Lina said, in a matter of fact tone.
+"And we immediately sever contact," Lina said, in a matter of fact tone.
 "Immediately.
 That's the protocol."

-Milo was quiet for a moment.
-Then: "He's really going through with this."

-"Yes," Lina said simply.

-"And we're supporting him."

-"Yes."

-Milo nodded.
-"Then let's make sure we're ready.
-Show me what you've mapped out.
-Maybe I still have two cents of wisdom I can share."
+"And the physical positioning?"
+Milo asked.

+"Mapped out," Elyra said.
+"Jason approaches from here"—she pointed to a mark on the floor—"maintaining this distance.
+If RP-0 surges, he can withdraw to these positions."
+She indicated fallback points with her chalk.
+"Plus emergency protocols if all three are compromised."

 They spent the next hour going over the plan in detail.
 Making sure everyone understood their role, their responsibilities.